782618297/io_scene_scs/Prefab-Locators.md

 [[/images/SCS_Tools_Locators_Prefab_TS.png]]

+**ID**

-**ID** - property defining ID of the semaphore.
+Property defining ID of the semaphore.

+**Profile**

-**Profile** - property defining profile from Traffic Semaphore Library, which defines behaviour of traffic semaphore: intervals/distances and cycle delays.
+Property defining profile from Traffic Semaphore Library, which defines behaviour of traffic semaphore: intervals/distances and cycle delays.

 > NOTE: If you are not able to assign any profile, make sure your Traffic Semaphore Library path is properly set.

+**Type**

-**Type** - property defining semaphore type.
+Property defining semaphore type.
 In most cases "(use profile)" should be in use, meaning any intervals/distances and cycle delay will be defined by used profile from Traffic Semaphore Library.

+**Intervals/Distances [G,O,R,O]**

-**Intervals/Distances [G,O,R,O]** - intervals/distances for each state of traffic semaphore.
+Properties defining intervals/distances for each state of traffic semaphore.
 Enabled only if you don't use "(use profile)" type of traffic semaphore.

+**Cycle Delay**

-**Cycle Delay** - property defining delay for which each semaphore cycle will be delayed before starting again.
+Property defining delay for which each semaphore cycle will be delayed before starting again.
 Enabled only if you don't use "(use profile)" type of traffic semaphore.

 ## Navigation Point